cloudflare/workers-docs/content/reference/workers-concepts/life-of-a-request.md

 ### When is the `Request` context active?

-Beyond inside the initial `fetch` handler of your Worker function, the `Request` context is available:
+Beyond inside the initial `fetch` handler of your Workers function, the `Request` context is available:

 #### When passing a promise to `FetchEvent.respondWith()`